If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 FX

-These pictures show the texture mask used to for the characters Wet state, black means there is no sign of wetness, white, is fully wet.
+These pictures show the texture mask used for the characters Wet state, black means there is no sign of wetness, white, is fully wet.

 Menu

 This will allow you to reload the devmenu.cfg config file if you have made manual changes.
-The devmenu.cfg files are for saving your debug menu settings, and will be loaded on game startup, this can save a lot of time with enabling options you would always start with like Disabling Visibility and FPS cap.
+The devmenu.cfg files are for saving your debug menu settings and will be loaded on game startup, this can save a lot of time with enabling options you would always start with like Disabling Visibility and FPS cap.

 Scripts